 Number of pending cases

-Even if the current report shows a small increase in the number of infringement proceedings (10% within the last six months) in line with the global reduction of cases since systems to solve problems early were put in place.
+The current report shows a significant decrease in the number of infringement proceedings (10% within the last six months) in line with the global reduction of cases since systems to solve problems early were put in place.
 For example, cases have gone down by 44% since the EU-Pilot was launched in April 2008, initially with the participation of 15 Member States.
 In fact, the purpose of initiatives like SOLVIT or EU-Pilot aim to enhance cooperation prior to the launch of infringement proceedings on the lack of compliance or wrong application of EU law before infringement proceedings are launched.

 Evolution of infringement cases broken down by Member State

 Transport: 24.3% of all cases (especially air transport)